Snaps: Festivities

 Snaps and snapsvisor are essential elements of Swedish festivities involving food, especially Midsummer and crayfish parties (kräftskiva), which are notoriously tipsy affairs.
 Dozens of songs may be sung during such a party, and every song requires a round of snaps.
 However, the glass need not be emptied every time.

 Nicknames

-Another subculture are the many nicknames for snaps, some of which might be regional.
+Snaps has many nicknames, some of which are specific to particular regions.
 Some names are heavily associated with certain phrases used in conjunction with snaps drinking.